alex-arknetworx/mgr/README.md

 startx to get into the debian system window manager and run /mgr/bin/./mgr

-MGR runs in an X window.
+MGR then runs in an X window.